St. Augustine Estate Planning Lawyer

 The primary goals for different individuals creating estate plans include:

-4. Keeping the majority of their estate out of probate court
+• Keeping much of their estate out of probate court

 Why Avoid Probate?